LearnersGuild/guide/Policies/Time_Commitment.md

 When/if you decide to take a personal day, email [investor@learnersguild.org](mailto:investor@learnersguild.org) with the number of days and date, and let your team and house know on echo.

+**During the last 8 weeks of your time at the Guild, you may need to be absent for on-site interviews.
+Hours spent at on-site interviews do not count towards your 8 personal days.
+You should still notify your team and house before you miss time for an interview, but do not need to notify "investor@learenrsguild"**

 #### What happens if I show up late?
 What if I have to leave early?